giokoguashvili/resume/README.md

 Mobile Development amazon-ec2, amazon-s3, c#, objective-c
 My client wanted a back-end with his mobile app similar to small social network app, with activity feed, claps (aka Like on facebook), folowers etc.

-I built back-end on .Net and deploy on AWS
+I built back-end on .Net and deploy on AWS.

 My responsibilities:
 - Design Domain and back-end architecture